 C. What are you selling?
-For example, are you selling a product that you earn $1000 commission on one sale versus an e-book that you earn $10 on one sale?
+For example, are you selling a product that earns a $1000 commission on one sale versus an e-book that reaches $10 on one deal?

 D. Traffic.
-The biggest variable will be the traffic generation.
+The most significant variable will be traffic generation.

 I would guess that more bloggers quit just because they’re not getting enough traffic to their content.
 This is the one variable outside of fresh content that will make or break you.

 Keep It Simple Stupid.
-I know when I started blogging my goal was to earn $1 a day.
+When I started blogging, my goal was to earn $1 a day.
 Then it is $10 a day.
 Then it was $100 a day.
-Finally, my goal was to earn $1000 in a day.
+Finally, my goal was to make $1000 in a day.

 Find 2 or 3 people to join you on your blogging journey.
 You will be off and running!

 In Summary: How Long Does It Take To Make Money Blogging?

 You can earn coffee money and less in six months.
 Realistically you could be making a decent part-time income in six months, in my opinion.